Terms & Conditions

 The following categories are pricing tiers, for all watches (No partial services performed).
 The price quoted is only an estimate and does not include any additional parts that may be needed.

-o Water Tightness Test **Up to 10 BAR** - $50 (Can be done a la carte or with service)
+o Water Tightness Test **Up to 10 BAR** - $50 (Can be done a la carte or with service, no shipping fees included)

 Test is performed on a top of the line Witschi Proofmaster Pro.
 This testing instrument measures case deformation under vacuum and pressure and provides a printout of the test results.
 Photos will be included.
 Price is for test only after proper lubrication of seals.
 If I have to troubleshoot, and repair case leaks, that could potentially be added cost.

 NOTE: A watch that passes this test only confirms that it is water resistant here in my workshop at the time the test was made.
 It is not a guarantee your watch will be water resistant in any way.
 I assume all risks when I swim with my personal watches and you will be assuming the same risks if you swim with yours.
 No warranty given or implied.

 NOTE: When installing various gaskets, retaining rings, and case tubes, there is an extreme amount of variability between manufactures.
 If everything goes as hoped, you get a successful install that is watertight to 10 bar/330 feet.
 But that's not always the case dealing with crystals, gaskets, retaining rings from different manufacturers.
 There are no guarantees everything will go together perfectly and be watertight.
 Caution still needs to be taken when around water with heavily modified watches.